Financial District locality overview

 Home pattern

-New premium tower fronts
+New well-finished tower fronts

 The balcony often belongs to a newer high-rise home where daily use begins before every final decision is complete.